Sricharan-V/technity-tasks/README.md

 # Introduction
-## Why must we choose you?
+### Why must we choose you?
-I am Sricharan, idantha neek cheppala pakkaki dengey
+I am Sricharan, I did all the tasks and I might be helpful for the club in some ways, so please select meee.....
-## What is your plan for the next 6 months
+### What is your plan for the next 6 months
-Learn as much as possible and beat the shit outta Chandan if possible
+Learn as much as possible and share it.
-## How would you contribute back to the club
+### How would you contribute back to the club
-Hmm i give some inputs n shit
+I will do my best for the club's welfare and give some inputs and sources if I find any..
-## Do you have any feedback on the selection process
+### Do you have any feedback on the selection process
-I onli monitoring the process mf
+I think all the tasks were good.

 # Tasks Status